webplatform/docs/tutorials/css_transforms/index.md

  perspective-origin-x : 500px;

-This only affects how the transformed element appears, not the ancestor that specifies the perspective.
 Note that since percentages refer to the size of the transformed element, pixel units may be easier to use.

+Keep in mind several things to help understand how perspective corresponds to rendering output:

+* The repositioned viewpoint affects the appearance of the transformed element, _not_ the ancestor that specifies the perspective.

+* CSS transforms don't allow the viewer to look away from the scene, no matter from where the viewpoint is positioned.

+* Unlike real life, changing the distance to the scene does _not_ change its perceived size.
+Imagine walking towards a large, recessed bookcase.
+As you approach it, it appears larger, and its interior angles appear more dramaticaly skewed towards a vanishing point.
+But when you use CSS to reduce the value of [[css/properties/perspective|'''perspective''']] to get closer to such a scene, the angles still change, but the overall size appears oddly constant.
+(The 3D translation functions discussed below allow you to make the distance appear more realistic.)

 ==3D transforms==